+It's surprisingly easy, quick and comfortable to travel overland by train from and to just about anywhere.
+Especially between some of the major European cities.
 There is a good train service between the main cities in Provence, and in the coastal area to the south of Provence.
 Inland, the service doesn't really exist to the east of Aix en Provence.

 The two main arrival points in Provence are the train stations of Avignon and Aix-en-Provence.
 The TGV Méditerranée line connects Paris with the South and the Southeast of France, serving Lyon, Avignon, Aix-en-Provence and Marseille.
 To reach the towns and villages in the French Riviera, the TGV travels at a slower speed to Toulon, Cannes and the city of Nice.
-Nice is also served by the Auto Train service where you deposit your car on the train and take a comfortable seat in the carriage to your destination.
+Avignon is also served by the Auto Train service where you deposit your car on the train and take a comfortable seat in the carriage to your destination.
 Perfect for long journeys.

 A lovely way of seeing some of the countryside and rural Provence is by train.
+For a hands-free journey there are several options, including a trip by steam train.

 |Train des Pignes - Nice to Dignes-les-Bains|